Traffic collision avoidance system: TCAS III

 Originally designated TCAS II Enhanced, TCAS III was envisioned as an expansion of the TCAS II concept to include horizontal resolution advisory capability.
 TCAS III was the "next generation" of collision avoidance technology which underwent development by aviation companies such as Honeywell.
-TCAS III incorporated technical upgrades to the TCAS II system, and had the capability to offer traffic advisories and resolve traffic conflicts using horizontal as well as vertical manouevring directives to pilots.
+TCAS III incorporated technical upgrades to the TCAS II system, and had the capability to offer traffic advisories and resolve traffic conflicts using horizontal as well as vertical manoeuvring directives to pilots.
 For instance, in a head-on situation, one aircraft might be directed, "turn right, climb" while the other would be directed "turn right, descend."
 This would act to further increase the total separation between aircraft, in both horizontal and vertical aspects.
 Horizontal directives would be useful in a conflict between two aircraft close to the ground where there may be little if any vertical maneuvering space.

-TCAS III attempts to use the TCAS directional antenna to assign a bearing to other aircraft, and thus be able to generate a horizontal maneuver (e.g. turn left or right).
+TCAS III attempted to use the TCAS directional antenna to assign a bearing to other aircraft, and thus be able to generate a horizontal maneuver (e.g. turn left or right).
 However, it was judged by the industry to be unfeasible due to limitations in the accuracy of the TCAS directional antennas.
 The directional antennas were judged not to be accurate enough to generate an accurate horizontal-plane position, and thus an accurate horizontal resolution.
 By 1995, years of testing and analysis determined that the concept was unworkable using available surveillance technology (due to the inadequacy of horizontal position information), and that horizontal RAs were unlikely to be invoked in most encounter geometries.
 Hence, all work on TCAS III was suspended and there are no plans for its implementation.
 The concept has later evolved and been replaced by TCAS IV.